Greg Valentine: Rhythm and Blues (1990–1991)

 Shortly after, Valentine formed a tag team with The Honky Tonk Man.
-For around eight months Valentine resisted dying his hair black (an idea of Jesse "The Body" Ventura) but eventually relented and the team became known as Rhythm and Blues and were managed by Jimmy Hart.
-Rhythm and Blues feuded with The Bushwhackers (Butch and Luke) and The Hart Foundation, but were overshadowed by the Legion Of Doom (Animal and Hawk), who were by then dominating the tag division.
+For around eight months Valentine resisted dying his hair black (an idea of Jesse "The Body" Ventura) but eventually relented and since Honky Tonk Man was an Elvis Presley look alike, Valentine became a Roy Orbison look alike and the team became known as Rhythm and Blues and were managed by Jimmy Hart.
+Rhythm and Blues feuded with The Bushwhackers (Butch and Luke) and The Hart Foundation against whom they received title shots, but were overshadowed by the Legion Of Doom (Animal and Hawk), who were by then dominating the tag division, feuding with former champions Demolition in six man tag main events also featuring WWF World champion The Ultimate Warrior while the Harts' tag team title defences against Valentine and Honky were relegated to opening match status.
 Famously during the time of Rhythm and Blues, WWF announcer Gorilla Monsoon would proclaim every time Valentine got on the microphone and sang (while also attempting to play a guitar) that "if you hung The Hammer for being a good singer you would hang an innocent person".

 In mid December his partner The Honky Tonk Man departed the World Wrestling Federation.
-An angle was recorded on December 28, 1990 at Madison Square Garden where he was defeated by Saba Simba after accidentally being hit by Jimmy Hart's guitar; afterwards he almost attacked his manager and began to be cheered by the fans.
-On January 7, 1991 the angle was furthered.
+An angle was recorded on December 28, 1990, at Madison Square Garden where he was defeated by Saba Simba after accidentally being hit by Jimmy Hart's guitar; afterwards he almost attacked his manager and began to be cheered by the fans.
+On January 7, 1991, the angle was furthered.
 In a match that saw Davey Boy Smith defeat Dino Bravo, Valentine was again accidentally hit by Jimmy Hart's megaphone.
 This time Valentine attacked Jimmy Hart and turned face.
 However, Valentine abruptly departed the company and along with the Honky Tonk Man's aforementioned departure from the WWF this effectively cancelled the planned feud with Valentine.

 Babyface run (1991–1992)

 On January 19, 1991, Valentine participated in the fourth annual Royal Rumble match.
 He lasted forty four minutes.
-He continued to wrestle face opponents in his first month back.
 On the February 17, 1991 edition of Wrestling Challenge, the WWF aired footage from the incident with Jimmy Hart at Madison Square Garden at the end of 1990.
 This began the televised process of his face turn.
 Valentine lost to the Jimmy Hart managed Earthquake at WrestleMania VII, and was defeated again at SummerSlam 1991 by Irwin R. Schyster.
 He participated in the 1992 Royal Rumble for the vacated WWF Championship, where he attacked his old rival Ric Flair before being eliminated by the Repo Man.
-Later that month he finished his run with the company, defeating Skinner at a house show on January 25, 1992 in Chicago, Illinois.
+Later that month he finished his run with the company, defeating Skinner at a house show on January 25, 1992, in Chicago, Illinois.